 The present chancel decoration was executed by Tiffany in 1905.
-The design in the half-come was originally blue sky with gold stars and a golden sunburst.
-The ten small Corinthian columns also date form 1905.
-The chancel window, installed as a memorial in 1893, shows St. Michael’ casting out the dragon, after Raphael’s painting.
+The design in the half-dome was originally blue sky with gold stars and a golden sunburst.
+The ten small Corinthian columns also date from 1905.
+The chancel window, installed as a memorial in 1893, shows St. Michael casting out the dragon, after Raphael’s painting.

 The two stained-glass windows in the north aisle, “Easter Morning” and “The Annunciation” were presented to the church in 1897 and 1908, respectively.
 The stained-glass door in the south side of the church dates from 1915.
 A long term restoration and preservation project for the stained glass of St. Michael’s has recently been completed as part of St. Michael’s 250th Anniversary celebration.

 The original organ was made by John Snetzler in London; it was installed in 1768.
 The case, which was altered several times, was refinished and restored to its original configuration in 1994 by Kenneth Jones of Bray, Ireland.
 Jones built a new 40-stop, 51-rank tracker organ to fit in and behind the Snetzler case.
 St. Michael’s had one of the first choirs of surpliced boys in this county.
 The Vestry records mention them as early as 1794.